 Looking beyond the obvious message regarding gun control (with due respect to victims of school shootings, wars, and our unalienable right to bear arms), the pistol in the first verse is a symbol for all that is wrong with society.
 Suggesting that rather than treat the wounds we inflict upon the earth, each other, and the Phish scene, we should strive to eliminate the causes of these injuries.
 Perhaps, if as a society, a species, and as fans, we were able to evolve beyond the level of parasite, we might all have a brighter future.

 The second verse deals with our innate competitiveness in both our daily lives, and while at the show.
 The lyrics evoke images of traffic and road rage on the paved surfaces of reality, the superhighway of the virtual world, and the turnstiles, aisles, and front rails of the concert venue.
 We careen ahead, carelessly oblivious (or perhaps chemically blinded) to the fact that we are eagerly crushing our “brothers” and “sisters” beneath our wheels or heels, simply because we think we have some divine right to the road, the newsgroup, dancing space, or the band.

-"Sand" being a relative rarity for Phish, it was not played at all in 2004 and only twice in 2009, in each case a second set opener.
-First it was deposited on the banks of the Delaware River in Camden (6/7/09, a monster version that was, at the time, hailed as one of the best jams of Phish 3.0) and then it washed ashore onto the beaches of the Miami NYE run on 12/30/09.
+When Phish returned to the stage in 2009, the “Sand” content in their musical matrix was limited to two performances, in each case a second set opener.
+As the new transgressive sequence began it was initially deposited on the banks of the Delaware River in Camden on 6/7/09, a monster version that was, at the time, hailed as one of the best jams of early Phish 3.0.
+It subsequently washed ashore onto the beaches of the Miami NYE run on 12/30/09.

 You must be logged in to leave a comment!